Google's AI can create brilliant images using just text

 Flooded art

-This one has a real dystopian vibe to it.
+This image has a real dystopian vibe to it.
 Where the AI has created an image seemingly showing a flooded art gallery being viewed by robots.

 "An art gallery displaying Monet paintings.
 The art gallery is flooded.
 Robots are going around the art gallery using paddle boards."